kmsquire/ArgParse2.jl/README.md

 ## Status

-At this point, `ArgParse2.jl` isn't feature full (e.g., commands are not implemented).
+At this point, `ArgParse2.jl` isn't feature full (e.g., commands are not implemented) but it is quite usable for simple command line parsing.

-Load/compile time is currently is faster than both parsers mentioned above, and (from some very minor testing) parse time is faster than `ArgParse.jl`  and about on par with `DocOpt.jl` (for the features supported).
+Load/compile time is currently faster than both parsers mentioned above, and (from some very minor testing) parse time is faster than `ArgParse.jl` and about on par with `DocOpt.jl` (for the features supported).
 That will probably change as more features are added (it might get slower).
 There's probably room for optimization as well.

 There's no documentation yet--for now, you can use the example above (also in the `examples` directory) and the tests as guidelines.

-If you're familiar with Python's argparse library, this library should feel very familiar.
+If you're familiar with Python's `argparse` library, this library should feel very familiar.